FlorianThibord/OptimiR/README.md

 The following python libraries must be installed: pysam and biopython (available through pip).
 The following programs must be installed: bowtie2, cutadapt, samtools.
 If the path of these programs is not in $PATH, you can provide it directly to OPTIMIR (see ./OPTIMIR --help).
 As of nov.
 2018 OptimiR has been only used (successfuly) in a GNU/Linux environment.
+Works fine with python2 and python3.

 ## Usage